zettajs/zettajs.github.io/projects/_posts/2015-02-03-Car-Speed-Tracker-System.md

 ![Zetta Browser with CAR & Hue](/images/projects/car_speed_tracker/browser-car-hue-idle.png){:.zoom}

-1. Click on Register button to register hub and press centure button in hue hub device to register hue hub with zettajs application.
+1. Click on Register button to register hub and press centre circular button in hue hub device to register hue hub & bulbs with zettajs application.

 1. Refresh browser & click on register to see discovered bulbs.